In this article, we will clearly explain the basics of “MVVM,” a term often heard in app development.

 View

-The data displayed is obtained from the ViewModel.
+The data to be displayed is obtained from the ViewModel.

 ViewModel